quipucords/quipucords/README.md

 ```

 Quipucords environment variables for configuration.
 Our recommendation is to use the "poetry
 dotenv" plugin to handle those (`poetry self add poetry-dotenv-plugin`), then add desired environment variables to the `.env` file.
 You can copy `.env.example` to get started.

 ## Database Options
 Quipucords currently supports both SQLite and PostgreSQL.
 The default database is an internal postgres container.

 ### Option 1) PostgreSQL container
 All defaults point to this option.
-Just run the following (requires docker-compose)
+Just run the following:
 ```
 make setup-postgres
 ```